ahlstromcj/sequencer64/data/readme.txt

     some configuration can be done manually in the "rc" and "usr" files.
 See README.windows for more information.

+    See the file C:\Program Files(x86)\Sequencer64\data for README.windows,
+    which explains some things to watch for with Windows.

 See the INSTALL file for build-from-source instructions or using a conventional source tarball.
 This file is part of: